-An exertion submitted to any provider in SORCER dynamically bounds to all relevant and currently available service providers on the network.
+An exertion submitted to any provider in SORCER becomes an executing FSOO program that is dynamically bound to all relevant and currently available service providers on the network.
 The providers that dynamically participate in this invocation are collectively called an exertion federation.
 This federation is also called a virtual metacomputer since federating services are located on multiple physical compute nodes held together by the FSOO infrastructure so that, to the individual exertion requestor, it looks and acts like a single computer.

-The SORCER environment provides the means to create interactive FSOO programs [22] and execute them using the SORCER runtime infrastructure presented in Section 3.
+The SORCER environment provides the means to create interactive FSOO programs [29] and execute them using the SORCER runtime infrastructure presented in Section 3.
 Exertions can be created using interactive user interfaces downloaded on the fly from service providers.
 Using these interfaces, the user can execute and monitor the execution of exertions within the FSOO metacomputer.
-The exertions can be persisted for later reuse, allowing the user to quickly create new applications or programs on the fly in terms of existing, usually persisted, exertions.
+The exertions can be persisted for later reuse, allowing the user to quickly create new applications or programs on the fly in terms of existing exertions.

-SORCER is based on the evolution of concepts and lessons learned in the FIPER project [5,21], a \$21.5 million program founded by NIST (National Institute of Standards and Technology).
-Academic research on exertion-oriented programming has been established at the SORCER Laboratory, TTU, [25] where 23 SORCER related research studies have been investigated so far [26].
+SORCER is based on the evolution of concepts and lessons learned in the FIPER project [5,26,27], a \$21.5 million program founded by NIST (National Institute of Standards and Technology).
+Initial exertion-based programming concepts introduced in FIPER have been practically used in many concurrent engineering applications [29,8,9,16,23].
+Academic research on exertion-oriented programming has been established at the SORCER Laboratory, TTU, [33] where twenty SORCER related research studies have been investigated so far [34].
 The current version of FMI used in SORCER is described in this paper.